piotrmarcinkowski/raspberry-pi-brewery-controller/README.md

 ```

 #### How to run tests ####
-In order to run unit tests type the following command in the root direcotry
+In order to run unit tests type the following command in the root directory

 ```
+export W1THERMSENSOR_NO_KERNEL_MODULE=1
-raspberry-pi-brewery-controller$ python -m unittest discover -s tests/controller/ -p '*_test.py'
+python -m unittest discover -s tests/controller/ -p '*_test.py'
 ```

 #### Deployment instructions ####